| CONTACT

 exhibits.

-the museum, providing a personal history of each piece and
+a personal history of each piece and

 presenting a brief dramatic reading of testimonials from